connectrpc/connectrpc.com/docs/faq.md

 evolve without breaking existing clients: simply adding a field to a response will break old clients.
 Therefore, Connect clients and servers will ignore unknown fields, provided that the underlying implementation allows us to do so.

+### How do I customize serialization errors returned by the Connect server?

+You can customize the error message by providing a different `Codec`.
+Code and details cannot be customized.

 ## Go